 8. For King and Country

 World War I recruitment poster.
 “Surely you will fight for your [portrait of King George V] and [map of Great Britain].
 Come along, boys, before it is too late.”
-Credit: Library of Congress / Commons.
+Credit: United States Library of Congress / Public Domain.

 The Parliamentary Recruiting Committee produced this First World War poster.
 Designed by Arthur Wardle, the poster urges men from countries of the British Empire to enlist in the British army.
-Credit: Arthur Wardle / Commons.
+Credit: Museum of London / Public Domain.

 10. Scarborough Raid Poster

 British recruiting poster picturing damage from German naval artillery to a civilian house: “No 2 Wykeham Street, Scarborough….four people were killed in this house including the wife…and two children, the youngest aged 5.”
-Credit: Library of Congress / Commons.
+Credit: United States Library of Congress / Public Domain.

 11. Britain Needs You at Once

-A WWI British recruitment poster.
+A World War One British recruitment poster.
 Parliamentary Recruiting Committee Poster No. 108.
 St. George and the Dragon served as a national symbol for several parties in the conflict (including Germany, ironically).
-Credit: Library of Congress / Commons.
+Credit: United States Library of Congress / Public Domain.

 12. Attest Now!

 British conscription poster for the Military Service Act 1916, stating that if men were exempt from service, they should attest quickly.
-Credit: Parliamentary and Joint Labour Recruiting Committees / Commons.
+Credit: United States Library of Congress / Public Domain.

 Conscription was introduced in the Military Service Act (1916) stating that single men aged 18 to 45 years old were liable to be called up for military service unless they were widowed with children or ministers of a religion.
 This poster called for people to avoid compulsory enlistment and join voluntarily.